zukunft/zukunft.com/docs/code_functions_all.md

 \-- info
     \-- diff_msg
         \-- component - create human-readable messages of the differences between the objects
+    \-- 1
+        \-- formula_map - if the formula has a fixed process for the result
     \-- needs_db_update
         \-- component - check if the named object in the database needs to be updated
         \-- formula_map - check if the formula in the database needs to be updated